What a Divine Attribute Is

 This illustration falls short because God is all his attributes; they are not add-ons.

-Here is a better illustration.
 Let’s say the three horizontal lines represent God’s love.
+Why three?
+Father, Son and Holy spirit.

 Next, let’s say the vertical lines represent God’s justice: